Flood control projects scandal in the Philippines: Commission on Audit

 On September 26, 2025, COA reported that officials and contractors from the DPWH in Bulacan could face graft and malversation charges over in flood control projects.
 According to fraud audit reports submitted by COA to the ICI, several flood control projects in Bulacan have been identified.
 It includes the construction of a flood control structure along the Angat River at Barangay Santo Cristo/Barangay Taal for by Syms Construction Trading; a Riverbank Protection Structure (Package A) at Barangay Bulihan for by Topnotch Catalyst Builders, Inc.; and two similar projects involving slope protection and waterways along Bocaue River in Barangay Bambang and Barangay Turo, each costing and executed by a joint venture between Topnotch Catalyst Builders, Inc. and Beam Team Developer Specialist, Inc. COA indicated that individuals involved may be charged with graft and corruption, malversation, and falsification of documents under the Revised Penal Code, along with violations of COA Circular No. 2009-001 and the Government Procurement Reform Act.

 Commission on Elections

+Lack of regulation in campaign donations and a weak public procurement system have left public funds vulnerable to corruption.
+In 2022, at least 30 contractors who gave campaign donations to senators and representatives had or were given government projects.
+In the 2022 Philippine presidential election, candidates Bongbong Marcos and Sara Duterte got tens of millions of pesos from contractors despite the Omnibus Election Code banning donations from companies that do business with the government.
+From 2022 to 2025, the public works contracts of those campaign donors rose significantly.

 On August 28, 2025, the Commission on Elections (COMELEC) identified at least 15 government contractors who contributed to candidates in the 2022 national and local elections, raising concerns about potential campaign finance laws that could lead to jail terms for those involved.
 According to COMELEC chairperson George Garcia, the contractors were identified by the poll body's political finance and affairs department, and the list may expand as the review continues.
 The contractors are considered as such if they had a government contract at the time the candidate filed their candidacy or after the elections.

+On September 8, 2025, Francis Escudero was ousted as Senate president following reports that his top donor in the 2022 Senate election was the president of Centerways Construction, which has been linked to allegedly anomalous flood control projects.